FLOODED BASEMENT SERVICES

 Cleanup, Drying, Waterproofing, Restoration

 Flooded Basement Toronto a Flood Tech brand has proudly been serving Water Damage Restoration Services to Residential, Commercial Properties, The Insurance Industry and Contractors since 2012.
 Throughout the years, the founder has worked with Toronto’s top Journeymen & Tradespeople specialists in the water damage industry.
 Through multiple collaborations, a franchise partnership was born.
 Together, we built a single specialized brand under one roof, bringing to light Flood Tech – your one-stop shop for all property water damage repair and restoration needs.
 Throughout the years, our teams have been working together to develop unique customer experiences for fast reliable water damage mitigation and remediation processes that save you time and money.
 We solved and accomplished this through our specialized dedicated team of project managers.
 Each team member is trained in rapid emergency response methods.
 Based on the water damage situation requirements, the managers properly delegate the necessary Flood Tech division to the job, making us a company that meets all your needs under one roof.
 If you have a flood or water problem and you do not know who to contact, we can help.
-Our team of 24-hour flood services experts is available for a free consultation and visual assessments.
+Our team of 24-hour Flood Services Toronto GTA experts can provide free consultation and onsite visual assessment.

-Contact us anytime with any questions or assessment booking inquiries.
+Contact us anytime for Flooded Basement Cleanup Emergency Services or take advantage of our free onsite Water Damage Inspection limited-time offer.
 We are open 24/7 and are ready to take your call now.

 Flood Tech headquarters: